HONICKMAN v. BLOM BANK SAL

 According to the U.S. government, the Sanabil Association for Relief and Development (Sanabil), based in Sidon, Lebanon, received large quantities of funds raised by major Hamas-affiliated charities in Europe and the Middle East and, in turn, provided funding to Hamas.

-The U.S. Treasury Department designated the Sanabil Association a Specially Designated Global Terrorist (“SDGT”) in August 2003 for its ties to Hamas, noting in its press release announcing the designation:
+The U.S. Treasury Department designated Sanabil a Specially Designated Global Terrorist (“SDGT”) in August 2003 for its ties to Hamas, noting in its press release announcing the designation:

 At the request of a HAMAS political leader, Sanabil began opening offices in all of the Palestinian refugee camps in Lebanon in August of 2001 in order to increase the foundation’s role inside the camps.